Code of Student Rights and Responsibilities

 The primary interaction between Faculty and Students, which produces educated persons, is in the classroom in the individual course setting.
 Requirements of participation in classroom discussion and submission of written exercises are consistent with this document.

 Pursuant to the University’s Class Disruption policy, the course instructor has original jurisdiction over the class and may deny a Student, who is unduly disruptive, the right to attend the class.
 Students are expected to master the course content in compliance with the syllabus of the course instructor.
 The Student is expected to comply with all reasonable directives of the course instructor.
 The course instructor may have a Student administratively withdrawn from a course upon showing good cause and with the concurrence of the department head.
-The appeals process in case of such administrative withdrawal shall be as stated in the Grade Appeals Procedure.
+A student may appeal the instructor's decision to the division chair and the Vice Chancellor of Academic Affairs.

 Pursuant to the University’s Non-Discrimination Policy Statement, Students will be free from, and are expected not to, discriminate on the basis of race, color, national origin (including ancestry or any other subcategory of nation origin recognized by applicable law), religion, sex (including marital status, family status, pregnancy, sexual orientation, gender identity, gender expression, or any other subcategory of sex recognized by applicable law), age, disability, veteran status, genetic information, or any other basis protected by applicable law in connection with their activities as members of the University Community.